rkumar/zfm/README.md

 Currently "q" is never mapped to a file, it quits.
 This is a feature cum bug.
 I need to find another quit key and release the "q" so the "qt" guys don't sue me :)

+Type "/" (slash), now you can edit the pattern for filtering files, without the characters being interpreted as commands.
+You can type a number (if your file contains a number), or even characters that form a valid grep regex.
+Press Enter when done.

+Sometimes the file you want to select is within view, but is beyond the firt nine.
+You can toggle to FULL_INDEXING using the single quote character, or using the Toggle Menu Key (=).
+Now press the character that indexes the file.
+If the first few characters are common among many files, then this can be very helpful.

 *The Menu*

 At present I have a menu triggered by pressing the backtick (lower tilde).
 This could change based on feedback or be configured.
 It allows seeing file listings, recursive listings, see just the directories in the current dir or jumping to recently used files etc. These views allow multiple selection of files so that actions can be executed on these files.